amoebaz/imgs2tiktokvideo/README.md

 - duration_of_transition = 0.25
 - video_title = "Video Title"
 - video_subtitle = "Video Subtitle"
+- watermark_filename = "watermark.png"

+These are the defaults values.
+You can also select others with params. 'python imgs2tiktokvideo.py -h' for more info about that.

 ## Watermark
 You can use a watermark in the root dir named as "watermark.png".
 Check the code to optimize its size and position.